GioF71/upmpdcli-docker/README.md

 ### Subsonic

 Since release 2023-04-19, support for the [`Subsonic plugin`](https://www.lesbonscomptes.com/upmpdcli/pages/upmpdcli-manual.html#UPMPDCLI-MS-SUBSONIC) has been introduced.
 I am now a contributor to upmpdcli for this plugin.
-See the git repository [here](https://framagit.org/medoc92/upmpdcli).
+See the git repository forks [here](https://framagit.org/medoc92/upmpdcli) and [here](https://codeberg.org/GioF71/upmpdcli).
 The plugin uses my [subsonic-connector](https://github.com/GioF71/subsonic-connector) library which in turn is built around [py-sonic](https://github.com/crustymonkey/py-sonic).
 Everything has been developed and tested against [Navidrome](https://www.navidrome.org/) but should work with other servers hopefully.
 See [this](https://github.com/navidrome/navidrome/discussions/2324) discussion on the Navidrome repo for updates and further information.